 |As A Head Coach|

-The way he’s directed the Rams through four of the best
+The way he’s directed the Rams through five of the best

 years in VCU history has been, at a minimum, entertaining.

-Whip-smart and driven, he’s already led VCU to 111 victories,
+Whip-smart and driven, he’s already led VCU to 137 victories

-the first Final Four in school history, and established program
+five years), the first Final Four in school history, and

-His “Havoc” style of play – a high-octane platform marked by full-court pressure and transition offense - has turned heads for its effectiveness (.750 winning percentage) and watchability (35 straight sellouts, over 40 national TV games in past two years).
+His “Havoc” style of play – a high-octane platform marked by full-court pressure and transition offense - has turned heads for its effectiveness (.749 winning percentage) and watchability (50 straight sellouts, over 90 national TV games in past three years).
 His methods are also worthy of attention.
 At the Final Four in Houston in 2011, Smart grabbed headlines for participating in the “Iron Man” drill at practice.
 The last two years, he’s also joined his players and staff in a week of grueling Navy SEAL training.

 It’s safe to say that Smart’s vision for running a program is a good one.
-VCU enters the 2013-14 season as one of just seven schools with at least one NCAA Tournament win in each of the past three seasons.
-Last year, he guided the Rams to a 27-9 mark and an appearance in the AP Top 25 for the first time in nearly 30 years.
+VCU enters the 2014-15 season as one of just three schools with at least 26 wins in each of the past five seasons, joining Duke and Syracuse.
+Last year, he guided the Rams to a 26-9 mark and a fourth consecutive NCAA Tournament appearance.

-VCU’s 422 total steals shattered the Atlantic 10 single-season mark of 352 set by Xavier’s 1998-99 squad.
+In 2012-13, VCU’s 422 total steals shattered the Atlantic 10 single-season mark of 352 set by Xavier’s 1998-99 squad.
 The 422 steals is the 18th most in NCAA Division I basketball history.
 Last season, the Rams led all teams yet again in steals with 391, 21 more than any other team.

 Just a year earlier, Smart and VCU turned college basketball on its ear with a stunning run from the First Four to the Final Four.

-VCU’s 2010-11 season was so incredible it managed to completely overshadowed Smart’s 27-win, CBI Championship season in 2009-10.
-That squad produced Larry Sanders, who was selected 15th overall in the 2010 NBA Draft by the Milwaukee Bucks, the highest-ever from VCU.
+VCU’s 2010-11 season was so incredible it managed to completely overshadow Smart’s 27-win, CBI Championship season in 2009-10.
+That squad produced Larry Sanders, who was selected 15th overall in the 2010 NBA Draft by the Milwaukee Bucks, the highest-ever selection from VCU.

 Smart’s Havoc philosophy took shape while working with notable coaches Billy Donovan (Florida), Oliver Purnell (Clemson, Dayton) and Keith Dambrot (Akron) early in his career and is clearly paying dividends at VCU.
 Smart was introduced as VCU’s 10th head coach on April 2, 2009, and two years to the day later, Smart led the Rams onto floor at Reliant Stadium, in front of a crowd of more than 75,000 for a Final Four matchup with Butler.